aucor/wordpress-on-gae/plugins.md

 [Download plugin from WordPress.org](http://wordpress.org/plugins/gravityforms-file-upload-for-gae/)

+#Test & tried
+August 2014 it became possible to use Cloud SQL replicas.
+This means that it is now possible for read-intensive applications to distribute load to multiple databases.

+[HyperdDB](https://wordpress.org/plugins/hyperdb/) is a nice and mature plugin for managing multiple MySQL-databases for WordPress.
+Using HyperDB you can distribute database load to master/slave-combinations.
+For example, you could use master for writing and multiple slaves for reading.
+In addition, you can distribute reads/writes to database table level, too.

+It seems to work properly based on a short test.
+Use same Google Cloud SQL settings on db-config.php as you would normally use (and remember, user is 'root' and no password).

 #Will not work on Google App Engine
+Not sure if this section is necessary.
+As a rule of thumb, most plugins that need to write to a local filesystem will not work on Google App Engine, unless they are modified to use Google Cloud Storage instead.
+And even then, it might not work. ;)

 ##Revslider
 Revslider is a popular plugin for creating sliders.
 Revslider requires a way to access slider_settings.xml (and something else too, we are not sure what else), but for some reasons plugin can't read the xml properly.